Creekside Kids Policies

 Registration and Deposit: A registration fee of $25 per child will be charged to all new families.
 This fee is non-refundable.
 All families will be required to pay a $200 deposit per child.
 Deposits will be refunded if the family gives a two week notice of disenrollment and pays all outstanding balances.
 If the account has an outstanding balance, the deposit will be applied to this balance and any remaining deposit money will be refunded to the account holder.

 Payment: Pre-payment of tuition is required at the beginning of each month.
 We accept cash, check, or money orders at the center and ACH and Credit payments through Kangarootime.
-If a monthly payment schedule does not fit your budget, please speak with the center director about other payment options.
-Families that pay via Kangarootime with a credit card will incur a 3% processing fee.
-Families that pay via Kangarootime with ACH will not incur a processing fee.
+If a monthly payment schedule does not fit your budget, please speak with the billing specialist about other payment options.

 Monthly Schedules: Creekside Kids offers a variety of scheduling options to meet the needs of our families.
 As such, families are required to turn in a schedule for each period to allow for proper staff scheduling, meal orders, and billing.
 Schedule and billing periods are 4 weeks in length (with 2 five week periods each year.)

 Families are required to turn in a schedule the Monday prior to the beginning of each period.
 Families who do not turn in a schedule may be removed from the schedule to provide space for other families requesting care.
 Families whose child/ren continue to attend but have not turned in a schedule for the period will be billed a supplemental fee of $30 per period starting on the first day in attendance for the new period and will be charged the period’s tuition at the average rate of the previous period’s tuition.